KlaudiuszSoltysik/shopping-app/README.md

 -product page with carousel with photos and message button
 -account page with all users items for sale and delete button
 ## To do:
--let user delete photos at adding item stage
+-let user delete photos at add item stage
--improve searching (no case sensitivity, no entire word and title requirements)
+-improve searching (no case sensitivity, no entire title requirements)
--sending photos
+-sending photos in private message
 -buy now button
 -notifications
 -make messages private